Yustinia/Arch-Install-Guide/README.md

 # Arch Linux Installation Guide

-This is a minimal guide that helps you in the manual installation of Arch Linux so you can finally proclaim the title and enable yourself the privilege of *"I Use Arch BTW"*.
+This is a guide that shows my personal process in manually installing Arch Linux with BTRFS subvolumes, luks encryption, swap, and zram features.

-This primarly will focus only on BTRFS.
+A install script is also included does the following:

+1. Configure the `user_conf.sh` to set defaults.
+You **must first configure** the variables inside the file.

+2. Wipes the target disk and creates the necessary partitions.

+3. Encrypts the root partition.

+4. Formats and creates the necessary subvolumes.

+5. Installs the base system.

+6. Setup SWAP and ZRAM.

+7. Configures localization.

+8. Creates user and prompts for password.

+9. Configure and regenerate GRUB and Initramfs.

 ## CHAPTERS